agbleze/AutoML_application/README.md

-## BookingGauger: Machine learning api for predicting number of accommodation days an online visitor will book.
+## BookingGauger: Automated Machine Learning API for predicting number of accommodation days an online visitor will book.

 ## Overview